-- If no significant investment is made in state transportation funding, 1 in every 3 miles of roads and 1 in every 10 bridges will be in unacceptable condition by 2018
+- If no significant investment is made in state transportation funding, nearly 40% of road miles and 20% of bridges will be in unacceptable condition by 2022

 - Large portions of Chicago's CTA transit rail system are in such disrepair that trains must slow every day to reduce stress on the system and ensure passenger safety.
 On some lines, "slow zones"

 are as much as 30 percent of the total length

 - Northeastern Illinoisans lose an estimated $8.2 billion a year in productivity from traffic congestion, Chicagoland Operators estimate

 An estimated 6,089 miles of state highways needed repair in 2002, based on a six-year gauge of miles in disrepair at that time along with miles that would accrue during the period.
 That total grew

 to 7,458 miles by 2008 and was on pace to hit an astonishing 8,687 miles by 2012.
 The state's 2009 capital construction program, Illinois Jobs Now, and federal stimulus program helped slow the

 growth.
 In 2012, the backlog was estimated at 7,348 miles in disrepair and to accrue over the next six years.

 - The total backlog of miles needing attention will grow rapidly as Illinois Jobs Now ends.